Nevada Probate Process

 YES

-If all of the assets fall under Column Two and Column Three (with no other issues), probate shouldn't be necessary (but non-probate estate administration may be needed).
-However, if any of the assets fall under Column One (even if most of the other assets fall under Columns Two/Three), OR if there are other issues (such as incapacity/death of a joint owner), a probate will likely be necessary.
+However, if any of the assets fall under Column One (even if most of the other assets fall under Columns Two/Three), and/or if there are other issues (such as incapacity/death of a joint owner), it’s very probable that the estate will be subject to probate.

-There are four different types of probate in Nevada, depending on the decedent’s estate value.
-Below, we've broken the four types or levels of probate down, with a general outline of their associated steps.
+Below, we’ve broken the four types of Nevada probate administrations, along with a general outline of their associated steps.

-Within each level a Personal Representative (sometimes known as an “Executor” in other states) must be appointed by the Probate Court.
+Within each level, a Personal Representative (sometimes known as an “Executor” in other states) must be appointed by the Probate Court.
 This person is tasked with gathering all of the assets and making sure that they are passed to their rightful recipient, or heir.
 The Personal Representative may also be in charge of making sure that creditors of the decedent are paid.

 This first type of probate process is referred to as an “Affidavit of Entitlement.”
 This is the simplest level of probate, and this streamlined process can usually be done simply with the help of an experienced probate attorney.